Azure/ResourceModules/docs/wiki/The library - Module design.md

 # General guidelines

-- All resource modules in the 'arm' folder should not allow deployment loops on the top level resource but may optionally allow deployment loops on their child-resources.
+- All resource modules in the 'modules' folder should not allow deployment loops on the top level resource but may optionally allow deployment loops on their child-resources.
   > **Example:** The storage account module allows the deployment of a single storage account with, optionally, multiple blob containers, multiple file shares, multiple queues and/or multiple tables.
-- The 'constructs' folder contains examples of deployment logic built on top of resource modules contained in the 'arm' folder, allowing for example deployment loops on top level resources.
+- The 'constructs' folder contains examples of deployment logic built on top of resource modules contained in the 'modules' folder, allowing for example deployment loops on top level resources.
   > **Example:** The VirtualNetworkPeering construct leverages the VirtualNetworkPeering module to deploy multiple virtual network peerings at once
 - Where the resource type in question supports it, the module should have support for:
   1. **Diagnostic logs** and **metrics** (you can have them sent to any combination of storage account, log analytics and event hub)